Ekkelenkamp scores on debut as Hertha wins again - NewsBreak

 Ekkelenkamp scores on debut as Hertha wins again

-BERLIN (AP) — Jurgen Ekkelenkamp scored 87 seconds into his Hertha Berlin debut in a 2-1 win over promoted Greuther Fürth in the Bundesliga on Friday.
-The 21-year-old Dutch midfielder, who joined Hertha from Ajax on the last day of the summer transfer window, scored with a header from a corner in the 61st minute.
-He was involved again as an own-goal from Fürth’s Maximilian Bauer in the 79th proved to be the winner for Hertha.www.ftimes.com
+BERLIN (AP) — Jurgen Ekkelenkamp has scored 87 seconds into his Hertha Berlin debut in a 2-1 win over promoted Greuther Fürth in the Bundesliga.
+The 21-year-old Dutch midfielder joined Hertha from Ajax in the offseason.
+He scored with a header from a corner in the 61st minute.
+Ekkelenkamp was involved again as an own-goal from Fürth’s Maximilian Bauer in the 79th proved to be the winner for Hertha.
+It was Hertha’s second straight win after starting the league with three defeats.localnews8.com

 Comments / 0